Corenjab/Corenjab.github.io/_posts/2026-05-17-hall-effect-thruster.md

   - hardware
 ---

 ## Overview
 A power supply and sensors to power and monitor a Haall Effect Thruster.

 ## Specifications

 ## Design Challenges

 ## Status
-  In progress.
+In progress...